IzidorM/fw_byte_fifo/README.md

 ### Initializing using dynamic memory allocation
 The prefered way of initializing the byte fifo is by using the "dynamic" memory allocation, where you provide your own memory allocation function to the settings structure.
-This way you can fake dynamic memory allocation in case you dont have support.
+This way you can also fake "dynamic" memory allocation...
+This way is prefered because the opaque type struct byte_fifo * is returned, so user cant play around with byte_fifo internals...

 ``` c
 #include <stdint.h>